-Studying nursing in the UK alongside colleagues from around the world will have helped you to understand and work with people from different cultures.
-You’ll return home with improved career prospects, having gained valuable knowledge, skills and attitudes on the course.
+Studying nursing in the UK alongside colleagues from around the world will help you to understand and work with people from different cultures.

 We use a mix of assessment methods to help you and your tutors measure your progress on this course.
 These vary between modules, but include written assignments, presentations and group discussions.
 They’ll help you to develop the wide-ranging skills you need to be a good nurse.